AdobeDocs/workfront.en/help/quicksilver/workfront-basics/work-with-custom-forms/export-custom-forms-details.md

    >   * When your group or Workfront administrator deselects all fields in the Overview area and the object has custom forms attached, the Overview section does not display.
    >   * When your group or Workfront administrator deselects all fields in the Overview area and the object has no custom forms attached, the Export drop-down menu is not visible.
    >   * When the object has no custom forms attached, you can export only the Overview area.
    >   * Custom fields that are behind logic and are not visible on the form do not export.
-For information about adding logic to a custom form, see [Display logic and skip logic on a custom form](../../administration-and-setup/customize-workfront/create-manage-custom-forms/display-or-skip-logic-custom-form.md).
+For information about adding logic to a custom form, see [Add display logic and skip logic to a custom form](../../administration-and-setup/customize-workfront/create-manage-custom-forms/display-or-skip-logic-custom-form.md).
    >
    >